razorblade23/PyCrucible/README.md

 pre_run = "some_script.py"
 post_run = "some_other_script.py"
 ```

+> [!TIP]
+> You can use `patterns` to include or exclude any arbitrary files, like HTML templates, Kivy layout files or any other arbitrary files needed for your application.

 ### Update your project from GitHub
 In configuration file its possible to set your GitHub repository, so the resulting binary will always check for update before running the application.